Skip to content

 In a typical LLM interaction, the model processes the entire prompt from scratch every time.
 For multi-turn conversations or agents working with a stable set of documentation, this means you are paying to re-process the same “static” tokens (API documentation, codebase context, project history) over and over again.

-Context Caching allows you to “save” the state of the model after it has processed a large chunk of static context.
-Future requests can then “attach” to this cache, only paying for the processing of the new “delta” tokens.
+Context Caching allows the system to “save” the pre-computed state of a large chunk of static context.
+Future requests then “attach” to this cache, only paying for the processing of new “delta” tokens.

 model='models/gemini-3-pro',

-system_instruction="You are an expert on our enterprise architecture.",
+system_instruction="You are an expert on our 2026 enterprise architecture."

 )